 Comprehensive Medical Imaging

 The comprehensive medical imaging program is designed to educate students in a foundation of mathematics and the sciences applicable to the interdisciplinary and applied science of diagnostic imaging.
 There are three available tracks of study: computed tomography/magnetic resonance imaging, radiography, and ultrasound.
 Students interested in the ultrasound program can find information regarding program accreditation and the ultrasound registry process.

-The radiography certificate program prepares students for entry-level clinical practice.
+The radiography program prepares students for entry-level clinical practice.
 Program administration, faculty, and staff provide didactic and clinical education opportunities that adhere to recognized standards.